where it all begins

 Tsai vineyard

-This is a surprisingly late ripening site considering the deep marine sediment soils and produces distinctive Pinot gris, Pinot blanc and heirloom clone Pinot noir.
-Surrounded by beautiful old oak and fir trees, TSAI Vineyard consists of 8.7 acres of Pinot Gris, 7.2 acres of Pinot Noir, 3.4 acres of Pinot Blanc, and 3.4 acres of Chardonnay.
+This is a surprisingly late-ripening site considering its deep marine sediment soils, and it produces distinctive Pinot Gris, Pinot Blanc, and heirloom-clone Pinot Noir.
+Surrounded by beautiful old oak and fir trees, Tsai Vineyard consists of 8.7 acres of Pinot Gris, 7.2 acres of Pinot Noir, 3.4 acres of Pinot Blanc, and 3.4 acres of Chardonnay.

-Originally known as Elvenglade, the vineyard was the magnum opus of Bill Kelley, techie turned winemaker, following his dream of life on an Oregon vineyard.
-He first planted Pinot Gris in 1986, and then expanded into the other varietals in 1998 after consulting with Joel Myers and David Lett on vineyard design and farming techniques.
-Bill planted each of his vines, and was personally involved in every aspect of his vineyard, from pruning and canopy management to nutrition and harvest.
+Originally known as Elvenglade, the vineyard was the magnum opus of Bill Kelley, a techie turned winemaker, who followed his dream of life on an Oregon vineyard.
+He first planted Pinot Gris in 1986, then expanded into other varietals in 1998 after consulting with Joel Myers and David Lett on vineyard design and farming techniques.
+Bill planted each of his vines himself and was personally involved in every aspect of his vineyard, from pruning and canopy management to nutrition and harvest.

 Appellation